- 1 hr ago Navratri 2020: Vidya Balan, Hina Khan And Urvashi Dholakia’s Red Outfits To Brighten Up The Day

 Durga puja is one of the main and biggest festivals of Kolkata, West Bengal and is celebrated with great zeal and fervour every year.
-This year, the Mahalaya is on 28 September and the Dusherra will be celebrated on 8 October.
+This year, the Mahalaya is on 17 September.

 The remaining days in between are equally significant and therefore, the preparation for the festival has already begun.
 With the Durga puja knocking at our doors, it will be interesting to learn the legend behind this festival.